-If your home always seems to be cluttered and messy, then you’ve got a problem (and would likely benefit from some home organization ideas).
+If your home always seems to be cluttered and messy, then you’ve got a problem — and would likely benefit from some home organization ideas.

 Perhaps you have too much stuff, or you don’t have anywhere to put all of your stuff away.
-Most homes don’t come with all the organizational tools you need, and often you’ll have to get creative and find out what works for both your storage needs and for your space.
+Most homes don’t come with all the organizational tools you need, so often you’ll have to get creative and find out what works for both your storage needs and for your space.

 Start by taking a walk around your house.
 What types of items are on your floors and counters, or slung on the backs of chairs and across tables?
-You may have a system of organized chaos going on, but it’s likely that in addition to having unkempt living quarters you’re also robbing yourself of space that could be used for purposes other than makeshift storage.
+You may have a system of organized chaos going on, but it’s likely that in addition to having unkempt living quarters, you’re also robbing yourself of space that could be used for purposes other than makeshift storage.

 Have you been avoiding hosting that dinner party because your dining room is full of all your belongings that have no other place to go?
 When was the last time that chair acted like a chair rather than a coat rack?

 You want to create storage that you’ll actually use, so make your storage system intentional.
 From unexpected storage in small spaces to smart and innovative ideas, we liked these organization tips for taking advantage of potentially unused or underused storage spaces.

 Here are our top home organization ideas.

 Under the Bed